aoloe/scribus-project/undo-and-focus/undo-and-focus.md

 ## Notes

 - Sveinn suggests: I'm wondering if the problem (if there is a problem) is maybe more general; should the view go automatically to cursor location in case of any kind of edit?
+- Greg says: It might be good to first consider what actions are undoable.
+Some may be relatively invisible, and others may be pageless -- changes to a style for example.